g4stlyx/todoFullStack/README.md

     * to run the frontend part, open 02-Frontend folder:
         * run `npm i || npm start` in terminal

-    * to run the mobile part (if exists), open 03-Mobile folder:
-        * run your emulator from Android Studio or connect your own phone.
-        * if you choose to connect your own phone, activate the "developer mode" and allow "USB debugging".
-        * run `flutter pub get || flutter run` in terminal

 ## What's next?
     [x] database connection with mysql and aws